 The Māori language is known as te reo Māori or simply te reo (the language).
 It is the language of the Māori people of New Zealand.
-Te reo Māori is an official language in New Zealand, along with English and New Zealand Sign Language.
+Te reo Māori is an official language in New Zealand, along with New Zealand Sign Language.
 It was made official in 1987.

 Number of speakers

 Just over a fifth of the Māori population (21.3%) spoke Māori in 2013.
 The total number of Māori who spoke te reo was 125,352.
 The total number of speakers, including non-Māori, was 148,395 (3.7% of the population).
 The 2013 census found that 38.8% of Māori aged 65 and over could speak Māori.
 However, only 16.6% of Māori under 15 could speak te reo.

 Māori is part of the Austronesian language family, which is found through South-East Asia and the Pacific.
 It is one of a number of Polynesian languages and comes under the Tahitic branch, as do Tahitian, Cook Island Māori and languages of the Tuamotu Archipelago.
 It is also closely related to the Moriori language of the Chatham Islands.

 - eight consonants: h, k, m, n, p, r, t, w